-Principal Considerations in Determining Sanctions Monetary Sanction 2 Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section 3 For All Types of Violations For All Types of Violations Extent to which violative conduct affected market transparency, the dissemination of trade information, or the regulatory audit trail.
+See Principal Considerations in Introductory Section3

+- Extent to which violative conduct affected market transparency, the dissemination of trade information, or the regulatory audit trail. - 2.
 While respondents are responsible for the systems that they use and the third-party vendors that they employ, the appropriate level of sanctions will depend on whether the respondent diligently chose, installed, and tested a system that nevertheless malfunctioned; the frequency and thoroughness with which the respondent ensured that the system was operating in compliance with applicable rules; and the care that the respondent exercised in undertaking all necessary steps to correct systems-related malfunctions.
-The same considerations apply to a respondent that has relied on a third-party vendor's products or services.
+The same considerations apply to a respondent that has relied on a third-party vendor's products or services. - 3.
 Whether respondent violated rule requirements during an extended period of days.
 (Adjudicators should treat as aggravating the fact that a respondent's failure to report or incorrect reporting occurred for more than one week.
-Adjudicators should treat as egregious misconduct a respondent's failing to report for several weeks.)
-Whether a reporting violation was readily apparent from a review of FINRA's TRACE website (or MSRB's website for violations of MSRB Rule G-14).6 For All Types of Violations First Action 4 Fine of \$5,000 to \$15,000.
-Second Action Fine of \$10,000 to \$73,000.
-Subsequent Actions Fine of \$10,000 to \$146,000.
-5 In all egregious cases, whether a first, second or subsequent action, consider a fine greater than or equal to the high end of the range for a first, second or subsequent action.
+Adjudicators should treat as egregious misconduct a respondent's failing to report for several weeks.) - 4.
+Whether a reporting violation was readily apparent from a review of FINRA's TRACE website (or MSRB's website for violations of MSRB Rule G-14).6

+For All Types of Violations

+First Action4 Fine of \$5.000 to \$15.000.

+Fine of \$10.000 to \$73.000.

+In all egregious cases, whether a first, second or subsequent action, consider a fine greater than or equal to the high end of the range for a first, second or subsequent action.
 Also consider imposing the fine on a "per violation" basis.

-For All Types of Violations Firm In egregious cases, consider a suspension (of up to two years) or expulsion of the firm.
-Responsible Individual Consider suspending the responsible individual in any or all capacities for up to 30 business days.
-In egregious cases, consider a lengthier suspension (of up to two years) or a bar.
+For All Types of Violations

+In egregious cases, consider a suspension (of up to two years) or expulsion of the firm.